uxlfoundation/oneAPI-spec/roadmap.rst

   - Finish extending individual primitives' pages with detailed information about underlying math and with usage examples
+  - explanation of principles complete

 - oneCCL

   - Finalize on sections content and details

 - Level Zero

+  - 1.0 release, support for OpenCL interoperability

 - oneDAL